 If you’re not too keen on the idea of driving a rental truck with all your stuff to a storage facility, then you can get a storage container delivered right to your door.
 It’s kind of like ordering a pizza, but the box is a lot bigger.
 But how much does a storage container cost?

-For a detailed quote for your specific storage project, visit PODS or call 855-706-4758.
-But for an at-a-glance idea of PODS storage pricing, check out the info below.
+For a personalized storage quote, visit PODS online or call 855-706-4758.
+But for a general look at PODS storage costs, check out the info below.

 Average PODS Storage Costs*

-*Based on an average of PODS standard rates across the season and all U.S. locations.
+*Based on an average of PODS standard rates across all U.S. locations.
 Rates will vary based on your city and the season when you start storing.
-Delivery and pickup fees average $74.99 each way.
+Delivery and pickup fees average $80 each way.
 In many cases, delivery and pickup charges can be waived, depending on the duration of your container rental.
 PODS is constantly upgrading its container fleet, and container sizes may vary slightly from one model to another. **The 12-foot container is available only for local moves and storage.

-You can also factor in the extra savings of having a container delivered to your door: No rental truck fee, no driving to the facility, and no rushing your loading and unloading.
-And when it comes time to load up, you can reference this guide for How to Load a Portable Container in 10 Easy Steps.
+You can also factor in the extra savings and convenience of having a container delivered to your door: No rental truck fee, no driving to the facility, and no rushing your loading and unloading.

 Now that you know the PODS storage costs and traditional storage unit costs, how do you figure out which one is right for you?